paypal/mocca/docs/END_USER_DOCUMENT.md

 `SelectionSet` behaviour:

-- If annotation is present and its `value` attribute is set, Mocca automatic selection set resolution is turned off, and `SelectionSet` `value` is used to define the selection set.
+- If annotation is present and its `value` attribute is set, Mocca automatic selection set resolution is turned OFF, and `SelectionSet` `value` is used to define the selection set.
 In this case if `ignore` value is also set, then that is not used by Mocca, and a warning is logged.
 - If annotation is present, its value attribute is NOT set, but `ignore` is, then Mocca automatic selection set resolution is turned ON, and `SelectionSet` `ignore` is used to pick which response DTO fields to ignore from the selection set.
 - If annotation is present and both `value` and `ignore` attributes are NOT set, then a `MoccaException` is thrown.